UCLALibrary/docker-kakadu/README.md

     Processed using the multi-threaded environment, with
         8 parallel threads of execution

 If the image cannot be processed by Kakadu, you will see an error message.
-You can also use the container to get more information about a JPEG 2000 file.
-To do this, copy the JP2 image (e.g., test.jp2) into your local directory and run:
+You can also use the container to get more information about a JP2 or JPX file.
+To do this, copy the file (e.g., test.jp2) to your local directory and run:

     docker run --rm -v $(pwd):/home/kakadu kakadu test.jp2